 The implementation of operations in JMA is carried out in accordance with the Meteorological Services Act and related regulations, and various internal rules.
 The monitoring of TCs and the forecasting of their track and intensity are carried out at the JMA Headquarters based on observations by meteorological satellites and other sources, as well as NWP.
 Forecasters at the headquarters and Local Meteorological Observatories (LMOs) share information closely with each other to prepare warnings and other related information, taking lead time into consideration.
 Weather warnings for each municipality are issued by LMOs using a dedicated application based on track and intensity forecasts, various guidance products and indices based on observations and NWP, and predetermined criterion/thresholds.

 In the United States, the general process follows what is commonly done in a modern forecast service.
 TCs monitoring is a multifaceted effort in the United States, with multiple government agencies and the private sector participating.
 Observational data is processed by the United States NWS into systems and displays used by forecasters whenever possible or provided via the web.
 Observational requirements for TCs are updated internally on a 10-year cycle and resource investment is determined accordingly.
-Forecasting is every six hours NHC and CPHC will issue updated text products and graphics that include track and intensity forecasts for the next five days.
+Forecasts are issued every six hours and NHC and CPHC will issue updated text products and graphics that include track and intensity forecasts for the next five days.
 In the Atlantic basin, a potential storm surge flooding map and storm surge watch/warning graphic are included in this “advisory package”.
 Details on the products and services provided by these centres can be found in NWS Directive 10-607: TCs Forecast Centre Products; the Mandates for Warning Development to carry out these operations and in the Compact of Free Association.
 These mandates come from the United States Congress.

 4.6 Dissemination Mechanisms